SEAL-Embedded/sigtekx/docs/architecture/overview.md

 4. **Synchronization**: <5% of total time

 **Optimization Strategies:**
-- Increase batch size to amortize transfer overhead
+- Increase channel count to amortize transfer overhead
 - Use CUDA streams to overlap compute and transfer
 - Consider CUDA Graphs for very low latency (future work)